ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

     b.
 Provide examples (multishot prompting) when introducing new concepts or tasks.
     c.
 Encourage step-by-step thinking using chain-of-thought prompts.
     d.
 Utilize XML tags to structure complex prompts and desired response formats.
     e.
-Assign specific roles to Claude-Sonnet 3.5 using system prompts when appropriate.
+Assign specific roles to the LLM using system prompts when appropriate.
     f.
 Prefill responses to guide output format and content when necessary.
     g.
 Chain complex prompts for multi-step tasks or reasoning.
 10.8.
 Utilize a prompt generator to create effective prompts for various scenarios.